-On this day in 1796, an essay appears in the Gazette of the United States in which a writer, mysteriously named “Phocion,” slyly attacks presidential candidate Thomas Jefferson.
+On October 19, 1796, an essay appears in the Gazette of the United States in which a writer, mysteriously named “Phocion,” attacks presidential candidate Thomas Jefferson.
 Phocion turned out to be former Treasury Secretary Alexander Hamilton.
 The essay typified the nasty, personal nature of political attacks in late 18th-century America.

-When the article appeared, Jefferson was running against presidential incumbent John Adams, in an acrimonious campaign.
+When the article appeared, Jefferson was running against then-Vice President John Adams, in an acrimonious campaign.
 The highly influential Hamilton, also a Federalist, supported Adams over Jefferson, one of Hamilton’s political rivals since the two men served together in George Washington’s first cabinet.
 According to Hamilton biographer Ron Chernow, Hamilton wrote 25 essays under the name Phocion for the Gazette between October 15 and November 24, lambasting Jefferson and Jeffersonian republicanism.
-On October 19, Hamilton went further, accusing Jefferson of carrying on an affair with one of his slaves.
+On October 19, Hamilton went further, accusing Jefferson of carrying on an affair with one of his enslaved workers.

-Rumors that the widowed Jefferson had an affair with one of his slaves persist to this day and have spawned years of scholarly and scientific research regarding his and Hemings’ alleged progeny.
-In 2000, a research report issued by the Thomas Jefferson Foundation used DNA test results, original documents, oral histories, and statistical analysis of the historical record to conclude that Thomas Jefferson was probably the father of Sally Hemings’s son Eston and likely her other children.
+Rumors that the widowed Jefferson had an affair with one of his enslaved workers persist to this day and have spawned years of scholarly and scientific research regarding his and Hemings’ alleged progeny.
+In 2000, a research report issued by the Thomas Jefferson Foundation used DNA test results, original documents, oral histories and statistical analysis of the historical record to conclude that Thomas Jefferson was probably the father of Sally Hemings’s son Eston and likely her other children.